 We are at the forefront of licensing policy, law and practice.
 Members advise central and local government and other public and commercial bodies on issues of national, regional and local importance ranging from Statements of Licensing Policy to new or proposed Parliamentary legislation.

 Our barristers edit and/or contribute to the leading practitioners’ books and journals in the field of licensing.
-These include: Paterson’s Licensing Acts, The Law of Gambling (Smith & Monkcom), the Journal of Licensing and the Licensing Review.
+These include: Paterson’s Licensing Acts, The Law of Gambling (Smith & Monkcom), The 'Clubs' The Encyclopaedia of Forms and Precedents, the Journal of Licensing and the Licensing Review.

 We also act in related criminal and civil enforcement proceedings taken against licensees and their employees.